brechtryckaert/malrewrite/README.md

 # malrewrite
-A list of rewrite rules to counteract known malicious request by bots
+A list of rewrite rules to counteract known malicious automated requests by bots

 ## The idea behind malrewrite...
 The entries in this .htaccess are gathered by me and are sorted by content management system.